 SIMM

-Sciences Interdisciplinary Monthly Meeting
+Sciences Interdepartmental Multidisciplinary Meeting

-The Ray P. Authement College of Sciences is pleased to host The Sciences Interdisciplinary Monthly Meeting (SIMM).
+The Ray P. Authement College of Sciences is pleased to host The Sciences Interdepartmental Multidisciplinary Meeting (SIMM).
 This seminar series is designed to foster interaction among faculty and students within the academic units of the college.
 Interested parties from outside the college are encouraged to participate as well.
 Please join us and learn what your colleagues in other units are up to and how you might profitably interact with them.

 Fall 2024